 My husband is a man of tenderness, wit, and words, but when it came to something this unimaginable, his vocabulary was stymied.

-Living through a loss of this kind required us to reexamine our patterns of communication and prioritise vulnerability.
+Living through a loss of this kind required us to reexamine our patterns of communication and prioritize vulnerability.